I am single. Can I foster?

 I am vegetarian, can I still cook vegetarian meals?

-Yes, however the dietary wishes and likes of both the child and parent need to be taken into consideration.
-We would expect foster carers to be able to provide for meat eaters as well as other dietary requirements.
+Yes, however the dietary wishes and likes of the child or young person need to be taken into consideration.
+We would expect vegetarian foster carers to be able to provide for meat eaters as well as other dietary requirements.

 Do I need a driving licence and access to a car?